Experience-Monks/detect-media-element-source/README.md

 For example: Desktop Chrome/FF support media element sources, but mobile iOS 9.2 Safari does not.
 In unsupported browsers, you need to buffer and decode the entire audio file in order to use it with the WebAudio API.

-The result is peristed in `localStorage` in order to fix a [Chrome DataURI caching issue](https://code.google.com/p/chromium/issues/detail?id=562214).
+The result is peristed in `sessionStorage` in order to fix a [Chrome DataURI caching issue](https://code.google.com/p/chromium/issues/detail?id=562214).

 ## Install